Safe Cross-Country Gear

 Body protectors - Don't ride cross-country without a body protector, advises Fredericks.
 "I also wear a Point-Two Air Jacket, which inflates if you are separated from your horse," she says (a bungee cord attached to your saddle breaks loose and inflates the vest if you fall off).
 "It has saved me from being winded and badly bruised from a fall.
 It doesn't replace the body protector, however."
 Click here for advice on selecting a safety vest.

-Helmets - Never use a helmet with a hard peak (brim), says Fredericks.
+Helmets - Never use a helmet with a hard peak (brim) that doesn't detatch on impact, says Fredericks.
 Instead, use a skull cap.
 "We never ride cross-country without our crash hats," she says.

 Give us your opinion on